dongzheyu/SniShaperWeb/README.md

 We call on the majority of community users to remain rational and jointly maintain a good open source communication atmosphere.
 The future of SniShaper will belong to all contributors who love technology.

 **JetCPP Team**

+### Supplemental Statement: A letter to the community and developers

+As a new maintainer, the JetCPP Team would like to say a few words to the community and all the developers who are interested in this project.

+The charm of the open source world lies in the sharing of technologies and the collision of ideas, rather than endless disputes and consumption.
+Everything that happened in the past, whether right or wrong, is already in the past.
+We sincerely hope that you will let go of your entanglement in past grievances and stop unnecessary consumption of emotions and words.

+Technological advancements require pure love and focus.
+We call on everyone to reinvest their valuable energy into code and innovation, and to speak with great work to create a healthier, more active, and focused open source environment for the technology itself.

+Let's turn the page, develop well, maintain our love for technology, and win respect with strength and action.

+**JetCPP Team**
+---
+Code Reinvents the World · Innovation drives the future
+---